isographlabs/isograph/docs/faq.md

 ```

 This is because the `child_component` function is **not** referentially stable.
 In particular, every time `data` changes, the component would have to lose its state.
 However, the value returned from `child_component({})` **is** an element whose component is referentially stable, meaning that the component will not lose its state when data changes, and thus **de facto** is indistinguishable from a regular component.

+In the React DevTools component viewer, you can see all `@component` resolvers that are rendered.